curapersona/npo-ledger-cli/npo-ledger-cli-tutorial.md

 #### NEVER CHARGED Payee

 The only exception to the standard tagging requirement is when the payee has been modified to indicate that the expense was `NEVER CHARGED`.
-This is an historical special-case.
-The solution was originally design for the following scenario:
+This is a historical special-case.
+The solution was originally designed for the following scenario:

 Suppose an expense was expected &mdash; for example, a situation where you